Graduate Studies in Sociology

 Research Opportunities

-The department is a dynamic group of 14 full-time faculty who teach and conduct research in most of the major areas of the discipline, and students in both the MA and PhD programs have the opportunity to work with any one or more of them.
-We invite you to meet our faculty and learn about their areas of research, and view the list of recent publications and current research of both faculty and graduate students, several of whom have collaborated with faculty to produce refereed publications.
+The department is a dynamic group of 13 full-time faculty who teach and conduct research in most of the major areas of the discipline, and students in both the MA and PhD programs have the opportunity to work with any one or more of them.
+We invite you to meet our faculty and learn about their areas of research, including publications which have included some of our graduate students.
 Several of our faculty and graduate students also attend sociology conferences each year, including meetings of the American Sociological Association, the Mid-South Sociological Association, the Midwest Sociological Society, the Society for the Study of Social Problems, the Southern Sociological Association, and the Anthropologists and Sociologists of Kentucky, as well as the National Communication Association, among others.

 The MA in sociology